frank1119/gp-statefullness/README.md

-# C++ Gig Performer Extension GlobalVars
+# C++ Gig Performer Extension StateFullness
 Gig Performer is a live performance VST-host with lots of features.
 See [Gig Performer](https://gigperformer.com/) for details.
 This extension uses the [Gig Performer SDK](https://github.com/gigperformer/gp-sdk) and is based on the gp-extension-cpp example.

 ## Purpose
-Provides global variables accessible between the several script types, like gig-script, rackspace-scrips, scriptlets and song-scripts.
-GPscript lacks this.
+This extension works in conjunction with StateFullness.vst3.
+Primary goal is to save userdefined string, double, integer and/or boolean variables in gig file.
+These variables are relative to the rackspace and when a rackspace is duplicated, the vst plugins are responsible for saving sthe state.
 You might call this extension 'headless', because it has no menus or panels.
 It only adds some scripting functions.
 **USE AT YOUR OWN RISK!**

-## Some history
+## Disclaimer
-Some time ago I started exploring Gig Performer and stumbled upon its scripting feature.
-This feature is very useful, but lacks one thing: low weight communication between the several scripts.
-Of course there are way to accomplish collaboration between these scripts but sometimes they feel a bit heavy for the usage I have in mind.
-The easiest way IMHO could be variables accessible from all scripts.
-When I read about this extension API and its possibility to extend also the available script functions, I saw an opportunity to implement this myself.

-I must admit till now every 'Gig' I created can do without it, so I'm not entirely sure of the usefulness of this extension.
-Furthermore, it is possible that this extension conflicts with the philosophy of Gig Performer.
+I'm in no way affilated to Gig Performer(r) or Deskew(r).
+Although you can contact me at their forum, Gig Performer ot Deskew are not able to provide any support for this extenstion or the accompanying vst3

 ## How to build...
 These instructions are a copy of build instructions for the gp-extension-cpp example.
-The build on macOS I cannot try, because I don't own a Mac.

-### ... on macOS

--   Make sure you have [CMake](https://cmake.org) installed.
-    You might have to add the path to the cmake executable by adding this line to your bash profile:

-    ```bash
-    export PATH=/Applications/CMake.app/Contents/bin:$PATH
-    ```

-    Alternatively, you can install CMake via [Homebrew](https://brew.sh):

-    ```bash
-    brew install cmake
-    ```

--   Build (and install) the project via CMake.
-    For your convenience we have provided a `build.sh` which contains all necessary commands:

-    ```bash
-    ./build.sh
-    ```
+The vst3 project won't build on macOS since I use in the vst3 some Windows dedicated calls.
+That renders this project rather useless on macOS.

 ### ... on Windows